uga-libraries/GitHub_Standards/README_Template_Code.md

 (source: https://github.com/uga-libraries/general-aip,
 https://github.com/uga-libraries/ASpace_Batch_Export-Cleanup-Upload)

-## Installation
+### Installation
 This section should explain how a user can download the code, install any dependencies (like packages, code bases ( Python, Ruby, etc.) or external libraries, can also reference the requirements.txt file if available), set up any configurations (like API keys or logins), and run the code.
+Additionally, make sure to include any account setup info, such as links to external services, such as Archive-It or ArchivesSpace.
+We generally expect users to know how to use GitHub and download Python, so anything beyond that should be included here.

 ***Example:***
 - Install the dependencies (listed above).
 For Windows, add 7-Zip to your Windows System PATH.
 In settings, go to